Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

-Here we can see that both soul and spirit are really only two sides of the same coin.
-Ultimately, soul must serve as an agent of spirit, and spirit is incomplete without soul.
+Here we can see that both soul and Spirit are really only two sides of the same coin.
+Ultimately, soul must serve as an agent of Spirit, and Spirit is incomplete without soul.

-By being who we authentically are, by walking a path that is true to us, we connect with soul and thus serve spirit.
+By being who we authentically are, by walking a path that is true to us, we connect with soul and thus serve Spirit.

-What’s the Ultimate Purpose of Soul?
+What’s the Ultimate Purpose of the Soul?

 Now that we’ve answered the question “what is a soul?” we need to dig more deeply and understand the ultimate purpose of the soul.